RedHatQE/carbon/docs/users/definitions/report.rst

  * User can pre-create the artifacts payload directory as per the Report Portal client requirements but they aren't collected as part of *artifacts*.
-Probably as an intermediate step between the Execute and Report phases.
-The user would have to place the payload directory under the *.results* folder.
+Probably as an intermediate step between the Execute and Report phases, the user would have to place the payload directory under the *.results* folder.
    User can then put the name of the payload folder in the *artifact_location* key or let Carbon walk the data_folder directories.